 There are so many things to do in Kiama we think it’s worthy of repeat visits.
-Today we share a list of things we recommend you see when you visit this National Trust listed town only 120km south of Sydney.
+Today we share a list of the best Kiama activities that we recommend you see when you visit this National Trust listed town only 120km south of Sydney.

 The coastal town of Kiama south of Sydney is one of our favourite places to head for a short break.
 We have been visiting since primary school days, so whether you are heading there on a day trip or short getaway, we have you covered.